JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

  * Minutes from the NHHT board meeting (referred to in the Sep 2016 Cabinet report) which decided not to continue funding with the Scheme.
  * Full copy of NHHT's bid for funding from the GLA's Affordable Homes Programme in respect of the FDS including details of 'Benchmark Rent Levels' for any 'London Affordable Rent' homes funded by this programme.

-## Further docs for inclusion in core bundle
+## Docs for submission in core bundle
  * Submit copy of the [2009 Leaseholders Toolkit](http://35percent.org/img/ToolkitAylesburyLeaseholders2009.pdf) showing the like-for-like property swap option.
  * Ensure that a copy of the 2006 leaseholder rehousing policy with details of the like-for-like options is either already in the core bundle or submitted for inclusion.
  * Submit copy of [this letter to a Site 7 leaseholder](http://35percent.org/img/hilmisharedownership.pdf) in which he is arbitrarily informed that he doesn't qualify for shared equity, only shared ownership (this is evindence of the AA's arbitrary 'cascade' rehousing eligibility assessment procedures)